 The one thing I am lucky about having Kallmann’s syndrome is that people especially women look at you as being younger than your age.
 I get comments that I’m lying about my age or that I look ten years younger than my age.
 I actually call Kallmann’s syndrome the “your lucky syndrome” because I am lucky enough to get away with looking 10 years younger than my age.
 I still shock people when I tell them that I am 40 and people tell me that I don’t look like I am 40.
 I think that most of the girls and women get shocked and surprised that I look younger than my age.
 One of the biggest comments I get is about my medication patch that I have to wear.
 When people see that patch, people think I am quitting smoking.
 When I tell them what that Androderm patch is, they get the surprised look and shock because, they never knew what the patch is for.

 As far medical diagnosis, is that I am confirmed to have Kallmann’s Syndrome of the Kal-1 variation by the National Institute of Health, in Bethesda, MD.
 Which is why I can’t smell anything at all.
 On top of that my hearing loss, which is connected to Kallmann’s syndrome is because of Right Sensorineural hearing loss with congenital absence/marked hypoplasia of the right cochlear nerve.
 Which also means that I also have Mypoia, exotropia right eye, mild amblyopia left eye.
 On top of having Kallmann’s syndrome, I also have a missing or a deletion in chromosome 16.
 Which makes me one unique person, with unique medical issues.
+On top of all that, I also have Vitiligo that I also have to deal with as well.

 So basically for me as an intersex/DSD person, I live a pretty interesting life and existence.
 I’m lucky to be younger looking than my age and I am lucky enough to be born intersex and being born who I am.
 I’m glad that they didn’t cut me when I was younger, but I still wonder why I had something pushed down in my body and I wonder why I had something that looked like an ovary pushed down to look like a testicle.
 I also wonder why I was dragged to doctors office a lot and I wonder why I had to take those meds that the doctors gave me and wonder why I fell for the lie that the doctors told and gave me.